cecep31/nestbackend/api_doc.md

 ## Overview

-This is a comprehensive REST API for a blog/content management system.
-The API provides endpoints for user management, authentication, posts, comments, tags, workspaces, and more.
+This is a comprehensive REST API for a content management system built with NestJS.
+The API provides endpoints for user management, authentication, posts, bookmarks, likes, tags, workspaces, pages, chat, and writer profiles.

 ## Base URL